Best Of17 min read

 Pros:

-• 90-day money-back guarantee is one of the longest available anywhere
+• 90-day money-back guarantee — one of the longest available

-• US-based phone support is a genuine comfort for non-technical staff
+• US-based phone support is genuinely helpful for non-technical staff

 • Clear upgrade path to VPS and dedicated hosting